gurudevnote/gurudevnote.github.io/_posts/2020-11-05-xpath-cheatsheet.md

 preceding           // indicates all the nodes that precede the context node in the document except any ancestor, attribute and namespace nodes. preceding-sibling   // indicates all the nodes that have the same parent as the context node and appear before the context node in the source document. self (.)            // indicates the context node itself.
 It can be abbreviated as a single period (.).

+// 13.
+Some examples

+'//a//div[text()="Profile"]/ancestor::a'      //Get a element that contain a div with the text of div is Profile
 ```